dylanon/musicpicnic/README.md

 # musicpicnic

 Source files for WordPress theme in progress.
 Built on Genesis Framework.
-Copyright [Dylan On](https://dylanon).
+Not licensed for use.
+Copyright [Dylan On](https://dylanon.com).